yhzhang95/VASP-auxiliary/README.md

 ## agforce.py

-**agforce.py** script will display the information of process of vasp job, which is only needed vasprun.xml file.
+The **agforce.py** script will display the vasp job process streamlined information and only needs to read the vasprun.xml file.

 and information format like this: